nmfs-opensci/image-acoustics/README.md

 ## Description

 Echopype is a package built to enable interoperability and scalability in ocean sonar data processing.
 This Dockerfile creates an image that can be easily dropped into a Jupyter Hub for a geospatial environment with echopype.
-Click to see the [geospatial packages](https://github.com/nmfs-opensci/container-images/blob/main/images/py-rocket-geospatial-2/environment.yml) in the image.
+The base image is py-rocket-geospatial-2 which is a Python+R geospatial image.
+See the Python [geospatial packages](https://github.com/nmfs-opensci/container-images/blob/main/images/py-rocket-geospatial-2/environment.yml) in the image.

 ## License